acmbvp/Hacktoberfest/README.md

 ###### Now navigate to your forked repository, and press the “New pull request” button on your left-hand side of the page.

 # Hurray!
-You just got closer to completing your hacktoberfest challenge.
+You just got closer to completing your Hacktoberfest challenge.

 > ACM-BVP &copy; 2018